 How To Choose An Audio to Text Transcription Software

-But when it comes to transcription software, there are many options on the market, so you have to choose wisely.
+When it comes to a transcription software or service, there are many options on the market, so you have to choose wisely.

 Here are some things to look for when choosing transcription software tools: